 Many of the inhabitants of Rome were slaves.
 Prisoners of war were made slaves and any children slaves had were automatically slaves.

 Boys and girls were given a kind of necklace called a bulla.
 It consisted of a charm inside a pouch.
 It was worn around the neck.
 When a boy became a man he discarded his bulla.
 A girl wore hers until she got married.

 The children of well to do Romans went to a primary school called a ludus at the age of 7 to learn to read and write and do simple arithmetic.
-Girls left school at the age of 12 or 13 and only boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).
+At the age of 12 or 13 and boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).